AuthArmor/autharmor-node/readme.md

 import AuthArmorSDK from "autharmor-sdk";
 ```

-Instantiate the module by passing in the following settings:
+Instantiate the module by passing in your Auth Armor API Key credentials:

 ```js
 const sdk = new AuthArmorSDK({